 When not stealing souls, cats forecast the death of a human.
 In British folklore, cats refuse to enter a home of someone about to die.
 Some say, a cat can also predict whether a dead person is going to heaven or hell.
 If the house cat ascends up a tree after someone’s passing, the deceased person is going to heaven.
 If the cat descends, they are going to hell (The Great Cat).

 The “Demon Cat” of modern American folklore is a ghost cat that haunts the governmental buildings of Washington, DC.
 Back in the day, cats were used in the basement tunnels to rid of rats and one never left.
 The cat appears before elections and tragedies.
 Notable appearances were before the assassinations of Abraham Lincoln and JFK.
 The cat (black, of course) appears as an average-sized cat (some sources say a kitten), but will swell in size when startled.
 By swell, I mean 10 x 10 feet.
 The phantom cat will explode or try to catch the witness, vanishing before touching his victim.
-The last official sighting was in the 1940s.
 Interestingly enough, this story may have started after a drunk, horizontal security guard confused a cat’s licks for a fierce attack by a giant cat (Wikipedia).

 During the middle ages, cats were associated with the Devil.
 Around 1348 CE, cats “were all but exterminated” during the Black Death, since they were supposedly linked to evil.
 Though, this worsened the problem; rats spread disease and cats are skilled rodent-catchers (mental_floss).